Hoka Speedgoat 5 Review: Best All-Around Trail Running Shoe?

 Short answer: yes, this is currently the best all-around cushioned trail runner you can buy for under $170 — but it's not perfect, and if you have wide feet, keep reading before you click anything.

-Quick Picks: Trail Running Gear I Tested Alongside the Speedgoat 5
+Quick Picks: Trail Running Gear to Pair with the Speedgoat 5

 Overview and First Impressions